LeroyBG/ucla-website/README.md

 # Personal Website

 Made with Svelte(Kit)!
-Running from a Raspberry pi in my room
+Running from a Raspberry pi in my room.
+IP managed with duckdns and i bought my domain name from porkbun... idk

 [Link](https://leroylightn.ing)